JetBrains/Qodana/topics/configuration-reference.md

 ### Setting up configuration timeout
 {id="docker-config-reference-properties-config-timeout"}

+<link-summary>Use the properties for configuring the configuration stage timeout.</link-summary>

 <note>These properties are available only for the <a href="rust.md">%rust%</a>, <a href="clang.md">%cpp% and %clang%</a> linters.</note>
 <p>Using the following properties, you can configure the <a href="inspect-your-code.md" anchor="Analysis+stages">configuration stage timeout</a>:</p>